-Providing counseling and support services to victims of sexual assault, sexual abuse, and trauma in the Northwest Region for over 35 years.
+Providing counseling and support services to victims of sexual assault, sexual abuse, and trauma in the Northwest Region for since 1981.
 Pace believes that everyone dealing with, or experiencing crisis and trauma has the right to access skilled, caring, and professional services.

 Pace opened its doors on July 1st, 1981 and has since established numerous programs and support services to address the needs of Grande Prairie and area.
 In 1982, PACE became the sponsoring agency for the Suicide Prevention Resource Network and The Breakfast Club, which now operate as it's own agency.